dra2020/bias-irl/README.md

 # bias-irl
-Support for "Estimating Bias in Practice" paper
+Supplementary Matierial for "Estimating Partisan Bias in Practice" paper